TeknooSoftware/states/docs/howto/quick-startup.md

 *   Instantiates a new loader instance. (object called by spl_autoload to detect stated class).
 *   Registers the loader in the stack __autoload.

-*Warning : the library require also a `autoloader PSR-0` (http://www.php-fig.org/psr/psr-0/).
-An implementation is available in the root of this project (file called `autoloader_psr0.php`), if it has been detected, it is automatically loaded by the file `bootstrap.php`.
+*Warning : the library require also a `autoloader PSR-0` or `PSR-4` (http://www.php-fig.org/psr/psr-0/).
+By default, this lib use the
+PSR-4 autoloader of Composer, but an implementation is available in the root of this project (file called `autoloader_psr0.php`), if it has been detected, it is automatically loaded by the file `bootstrap.php` if composer is unavailable.
 Else you can use another implementation.*

 ###Configure autoloader
 The library is now loaded but it is not known where yours stated classes are localized.
 By default, the loader instantiated